 The more feedback I read online, the more I learned about the harsh reality of fake traffic and how it caused many websites to reach a point of no return.
 Many who use it, regretted and I certainly don’t want to share the same fate.
 But those who still crave for this type of fake SEO, they will continue to search for these activities.

-Enter SEOClerks, an online marketplace that specifically caters for all things SEO.
+Enter SEOClerks, an online marketplace that specifically caters to all things SEO.
 The number of sellers here outweighs Fiverr many folds and the services are more diverse.
-You can purchase comments, traffic, reviews and even social media likes for as low as $1!
+You can purchase comments, traffic, reviews, and even social media likes for as low as $1!